 As most motorcycle accident lawyers will tell you (if they’re being honest), motorcycle cases present challenges that do not exist in similar car accident cases.
 Fair or not, the public (and therefore juries) often maintain predetermined opinions about motorcycles and their riders, even if that potential juror has never been on a motorcycle and does not know any riders.
 Defendants in motorcycle cases, and their insurance companies, know this, and they try to use it to their advantage both in negotiations and in front juries.

 But every argument has a counterargument.
-The Dearie Law Firm, P.C. has three decades of experience representing injured riders and their passengers.
+The Dearie Law Firm, P.C., has three decades of experience representing injured riders and their passengers involved in New York motorcycle accidents.
 We know that the vast majority of riders are reasonable people who operate their motorcycles in a reasonable manner.
 And we know how to successfully demonstrate this to defense insurance companies and juries.

 Motorcycle Laws in New York

-Motorcyclists in New York are protected by the same laws, and must follow the same traffic laws, as other vehicles on New York roads.
-But there are some New York laws that apply only to motorcycles on New York roads, found primarily in New York Vehicle and Traffic Law §381.
-Here are the New York laws regarding required motorcycle equipment:
+Motorcyclists in New York are protected by the same laws, and must follow the same traffic laws, as other vehicles on the roads.
+But there are some New York laws that apply only to motorcycles, and these are found primarily in New York Vehicle and Traffic Law §381.
+Here are the laws regarding required motorcycle equipment:

 - Helmets are required for all riders;

 - Eye protection is required for all riders;

 - If riding with a passenger, a passenger seat and footrest are required;

 - Helmet speakers may only have one earphone;